Catholic Common Ground Initiative

 Catholic COmmon Ground Initiative

 The Catholic Common Ground Initiative was inaugurated by the late Cardinal Joseph Bernardin with the release of a statement, Called to Be Catholic: Church in a Time of Peril, on August 12, 1996.
-It originated in a concern that unnecessarily polarizing differences among church leaders and members hinder efforts to build the church community and to carry out its mission.
-The statement proposes working principles for dialogue within the church and expresses the conviction that such an effort will transform those who engage in it as well as strengthen the church for its mission in the new millennium.
+It originated in a concern that polarization within the Church hinders the ability of the Catholic Church to carry out its mission.
+The statement proposes working principles for dialogue within the Church and expresses the conviction that such an effort will transform those who engage in it as well as strengthen the Church for its mission in the new millennium.

 Saint Mary's College and The Catholic Common Ground Intitiative began their partnership in Spring of 2001.